-The fund is suitable primarily for investors interested in a good potential for value growth with a well- balanced level of risk in both rising and falling markets.
+The fund is suitable primarily for investors interested in stable value growth with a well-balanced level of risk in both rising and falling markets.
 The subscription and redemption of fund units may occur at the Management Company or through one of Svenska Handelsbanken's branch offices on a daily basis, in accordance with the rules and instructions that may be obtained from the Management Company.